wesleydeal/BasedCookingUserStyles/README.md

-# BasedCookingUserStyles
+# Based.Cooking User Styles

-userstyles for based.cooking, currently in the form of a userscript for browser extensions like violentmonkey
+Select an alterantive stylesheet for [based.cooking](https://based.cooking).
+Currently built as a userscript for browser extensions like [Violentmonkey](https://violentmonkey.github.io/), though the idea of a browser extension is being considered.

-want a style? issues and pull requests are welcome
+Want a style?
+Issues and pull requests are welcome.

-everything in this codebase is public domain
+Everything in this codebase is public domain.
+Don't submit code if this is a problem for you.